 “A favorite copy set by writing teachers for their pupils is the following, because it contains every letter of the alphabet: ‘A quick brown fox jumps over the lazy dog.’ “

-As you can see, in this newspaper (and others that were published in the same year), the phrase starts with an “A” instead of the word “The”.
-Both of these versions existed back then, but based on the examples I’ve seen, it’s possible that the “A” version was more common back then.
-Interestingly, today, the dominant form of this pangram is the one that starts with “The”.
-The earliest appearance of this latter form (the one starting with “The”) that I could find is from a newspaper called The Queenslander, June 1887:
+As you might have noticed in the above quote, the phrase starts with an ‘A’ instead of ‘The’.
+Today, it seems the dominant form of this pangram is the one that starts with ‘The’.
+The earliest example I could find of this form is from a newspaper called The Queenslander, June 1887:

 “Solutions of Nuts to Crack in Queenslander of 4th June:—I. Jubilee.
 II.
 The quick brown fox jumps over a lazy dog.”

 So this means the phrase is at least over 130 years old.